milk-chocolate/backend-test/README.md

 * We recommend you do not spend more than 6 hours on this problem.
 * If you do not implement all scenarios that is OK.

+## Submission

+Please email a link to your fork of this repository to `jonny@milkchoc.com.au`.